How to use an IRA withdrawal for a home purchase

 2. Choose your retirement account

 After you’re sure you qualify for penalty-free withdrawals, it’s time to choose which account to take funds from.
-With various retirement account options, it’s important to note the difference between your early withdrawal options:
+With various retirement account options, it’s important to note the key differences between your early withdrawal options:

 • Traditional IRA: This IRA is potentially a good option for first-time home buyers or those who haven’t owned a home in the last two years.

 • Roth IRA: A Roth IRA is another option first-time home buyers should consider.
-Remember that withdrawing from this account could result in a loss of interest and potential gains from compounding.
+Remember that withdrawing from this account could result in a loss of interest and potential gains from long-term growth.

 • 401(k): You can withdraw from your 401(k) to buy a home by applying for a loan of up to $50,000 or the hardship withdrawal exemption.
 Consider using this account if you do not qualify for penalty-free early IRA withdrawals.

-Consider the different tax responsibilities associated with each retirement account before making a withdrawal to avoid unexpected fees.
-It’s also a good idea to consult a tax advisor before making a withdrawal.
+Consider the different tax responsibilities associated with each retirement account before making a withdrawal to avoid surprise fees.

 3. Confirm your withdrawal amount

-Pros and cons of an IRA home purchase
+Pros and cons of using an IRA for a home purchase

 A graphic explaining the pros and cons of making an IRA withdrawal for home purchase.

-• First-time homebuyer status: IRAs can assist those who haven't owned a home for at least the past two years to enter the housing market.
+• The “Re-entry” Ticket: It’s a perfect tool for those who haven’t owned a home in the last two years to get back into the market.

 IRA withdrawal for home purchase FAQ